Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 For matrix flows $A(t)$ with rank deficiencies the derivative of $X^+$, however, becomes more complicated with additional terms, see \cite[Eq.
 4.12]{GP73} :

 where previously for full rank matrix flows $A(t)$, only the first term above was needed to express $\dot X^+$.
-Plugging the long expression (\ref{longpinv}) for $\dot X^+$ into the inner equation (*) of \circledtwo we obtain
+Plugging the long expression in (\ref{longpinv}) for $\dot X^+$ into the inner equation (*) of \circledtwo we obtain

 which needs to be solved for $\dot X$.
-Unfortunately $\dot X$ appears once in the second term on the left and twice as $\dot X^*$ in the third and fourth term of \circledthree above.
-Maybe another start-up error function can give better results, but it seems that the general rank pseudoinverse problem cannot be easily solved via the ZNN process, unless we learn to work with Kronecker matrix products.
-Kronecker products will be used in subparts (VII), (IX) and (VII start-up) below.\\[1mm] The Matlab code {\tt tvLeftPseudInv.m} for ZNN look-ahead left pseudoinverses of full rank time-varying matrix flows is available in \cite{FUZNNSurvey}.
-The right pseudoinverse code for full rank matrix flows is similar.
-Recent work on pseudo-inverses has appeared in \cite{SWM19} and \cite[chapters 8,9]{ZGbook15}.\\[-2mm]
+Unfortunately $\dot X$ appears once on the left in the second term and twice as $\dot X^*$ in the third and fourth term of \circledthree above.
+Maybe another start--up error function can give better results, but it seems that the general rank pseudo--inverse problem cannot be easily solved via the ZNN process, unless we learn to work with Kronecker matrix products.
+Kronecker products will be used in subparts ({\bf VII}), ({\bf IX}) and ({\bf VII start--up}) below.\\[1mm] The Matlab code {\tt tvLeftPseudInv.m} for ZNN look--ahead left pseudo-inverses of full rank time--varying matrix flows is available in \cite{FUZNNSurvey}.
+The right pseudo--inverse code for full rank matrix flows is similar.
+Recent work on pseudo--inverses has appeared in \cite{SWM19} and \cite[chapters 8,9]{ZGbook15}.\\[-2mm]

-{\bf (IV) Least Squares, Pseudoinverses and ZNN :}\\[2mm] Linear systems of time-varying equations $A(t)x(t) = b(t)$ can be unsolvable or solvable with unique or multiple solutions and pseudoinverses can help us.\\ If the matrix flow $A(t)_{m,n}$ admits a left pseudoinverse $A(t)^+_{n,m}$ then
+{\bf (IV) \ Least Squares, Pseudo--inverses and ZNN :}\\[2mm] Linear systems of time--varying equations $A(t)x(t) = b(t)$ can be unsolvable or solvable with unique or multiple solutions and pseudo--inverses can help us.\\ If the matrix flow $A(t)_{m,n}$ admits a left pseudo--inverse $A(t)^+_{n,m}$ then